 Did you know that Iceland is #1 on the Landsape photographer’s bucket list – as published at Photodoto.com

-The next day took us to Husavik for some Whale-watching.
+The next day we took a drive north to Husavik for some Whale-watching.
 We found a company who runs Whale-watching tours and a restaurant… They were very accommodating.
 As we ordered our meal, we discovered that their whale watching tour was just about to leave.
-They delayed the boat and prepared meals to take away.
+They delayed the boat and prepared meals for my customers to take away.

 Dettifoss Sunset sky